By Robin Fein (Wright), L.C.S.W.

-“Women with Type 2 diabetes are more prone to developing binge-eating disorder… Patients with diabetes and binge eating disorder experience increases in blood sugar levels following a binge-eating episode.
-The weight gain that often results from this repetitive behavior can trigger or accelerate the associated complication of diabetes, such as neuropathy and retinopathy… and increased fatigue.” (from www.todaysdietitian.com)
+“Women with type 2 diabetes are more prone to developing binge-eating disorder.
+Patients with diabetes and binge-eating disorder experience increases in blood sugar levels following a binge-eating episode.
+The weight gain that often results from this repetitive behavior can trigger or accelerate diabetes-related complications such as neuropathy and retinopathy, as well as increased fatigue.”
+(Source: todaysdietitian.com)

 As a 63-year old woman who has lived with depression, binge eating disorder, and Type 2 diabetes, I have often thought, did I have undiagnosed prediabetes that exacerbated my issues?
 Family members on both my mom and my dad’s side of the family had type 2 diabetes– did my genetics set a lifelong battle with food in motion?